 December 6th, 2007 Here’s a guide to drawing a variety of different emotions, moods, and characters.
-UPDATE: Do you want to use this post or images?

 Powerpoint has produced more bad design in its day that perhaps any other digital tool in history with the possible exception of Microsoft paint.
 In this post we’re going to address the epidemic of bad presentation design with ten super practical tips for designer better looking and more professional presentations.
 Along the way we’ll see a number of awesome slide designs from Note & Point along with some custom examples built by yours truly.
 Let’s get started!